Conflux-Chain/CIPs/CIPs/cip-8.md

 ## Specification
 <!--The technical specification should describe the syntax and semantics of any new feature.
 The specification should be detailed enough to allow competing, interoperable implementations for any of the current Conflux platforms ([conflux-rust](https://github.com/Conflux-Chain/conflux-rust)).-->

-CIP-\<to be assigned\> will handle all the logics about contract destruction.
+CIP-16 will handle all the logics about contract destruction.
 So we skim collateral information maintenance in contract destruction here.

 Besides contract destruction, the collateral of contract code will be charged in transaction post-processing other than in contract creation.